-• Prize-winner at the All-Russian Nadezhda Obukhova Competition (2nd prize, Lipetsk, 2005)
+• Prize-winner at the 1st All-Russian Nadezhda Obukhova Young Vocalists’ Competition (Lipetsk, 2005; 2nd prize)

-Fyodor Poyarok (The Legend of the Invisible City of Kitezh and the Maiden Fevronia)
+Fyodor Poyarok (The Legend of the Invisible City of Kitezh and the Maiden Fevroniya)

 Andrei Shchelkalov (Boris Godunov)

 Andrei Bolkonsky (War and Peace)

 Giorgio Germont and Baron Douphol (La traviata)

 Don Carlo and a Spanish Military Surgeon (La forza del destino)

 Iago (Verdi’s Otello)